How to Make 30-Minute Guava Jam (Mermelada de Guayaba)

-Guava Jam is a tropical fruit spread made using ripe guavas and sugar.
-For this recipe, I also use vanilla and lemon.
-The lemon zest and juice balance the guava jam’s sweetness while also serving as a natural pectin and preservative.
+I make this delicious guava jam with no pectin, using ripe guavas and sugar.
+Lemon zest and lemon juice help balance the jam’s sweetness while also serving as a natural pectin and preservative.
+Vanilla adds that extra wow factor!

-Guava has a tropical and sweet flavor profile.
-Its flavor is mix between a pear, strawberry, and citrus.
+To me, guavas taste like a mix between a pear, strawberry, and something tropical.
 The texture is both creamy and slightly grainy, and the small seeds are hard, but edible (they’re packed with dietary fiber!).
 I strain them out of my jam, but many recipes leave them in.

 INGREDIENTS YOU’LL NEED